MihirOjha/GenSherlockLLM/README.md

-# 🕵️‍♂️ Sherlock Wisdom — A Fine-Tuned GPT-2 Model on the Sherlock Holmes Canon
+# 🕵️‍♂️ Sherlock HoLLMs — A Fine-Tuned GPT-2 Model on the Sherlock Holmes Canon

-Sherlock Wisdom is a lightweight language model fine-tuned on **all Sherlock Holmes novels and short stories by Sir Arthur Conan Doyle**.
+Sherlock HoLLMs is a lightweight language model fine-tuned on **all Sherlock Holmes novels and short stories by Sir Arthur Conan Doyle**.

 The goal is to generate _Holmes-style prose_ — short deductions, philosophical reflections, and Victorian-era storytelling with a Sherlockian tone.

 This project demonstrates: